Classifying strict discrete opfibrations with lax morphisms: Introduction

 \subsection{Acknowledgments}

 The authors wish to thank Fosco Loregian, Vincent Moreau, and the participants of CT2025 for helpful conversations and comments.
-We are especially indebted to Serp Roald Koudenburg for patiently helping us with \cref{mc-003Q}.
-The first author was funded by the Advanced Research + Invention Agency (ARIA) through project code MSAI-PR01-P01.
-The second author was funded by the Advanced Research + Invention Agency (ARIA) through project code MSAI-PR01-P14.
+We are especially indebted to Seerp Roald Koudenburg for patiently helping us with \cref{app:koudenburg}.
+We are also grateful to the anonymous reviewer for spotting some gaps in the original version of this paper, prompting a significant revamping of the main argument.
+We appreciate their careful and detailed comments.